getappmap/appmap-agent-js/README.md

 ```sh
 npx appmap-agent-js
 ```
-3. `appmap-agent-js` will use the command entered during setup to run the tests and record AppMaps when thery run
+1. `appmap-agent-js` will use the command entered during setup to run the tests and record AppMaps
-4. When the tests complete, the AppMaps are stored in the output directory entered during configuration (`tmp/appmap`)
+2. When the tests complete, the AppMaps are stored in the output directory entered during configuration (`tmp/appmap`)

 ---